stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 ## Investing in Sherlock

-For users who need more than casual access to a shared computing environment, Sherlock also offers Faculty members the possibility to invest into additional, dedicated computing resources.
+For users who need more than casual access to a shared computing environment, Sherlock also offers Faculty members the possibility to invest in additional, dedicated computing resources.

 Unlike traditional clusters, Sherlock is a collaborative system where the